 Youngsters lose interest in STEM subjects between the ages of 11 and 14.
 That means there’s very rarely any value in trying to influence them when they’re 16, by which time it’s usually way too late.

 A key question, then, is how best to ensure that children, especially girls, don’t simply accept prevailing stereotypes.
-In seeking an answer we would do well to remember that youngsters really don’t have much idea of what’s involved in engineering or scientific work.
+In seeking an answer we would do well to remember that youngsters really don’t have much idea of engineering or scientific work.

 That’s why it’s essential to get more information into schools.
 Teachers, guest speakers and events can all play substantial parts in this regard.
 According to an Institute of Engineering and Technology survey, the most popular methods of raising awareness are visits from practitioners, trips and activities.